-- Gaelic language plan 2016 - English version (pdf 1.12MB)
+- Gaelic language plan 2023 to 2028 - English version (PDF 446B)

-- Gaelic language plan 2016 - Gaelic version (pdf 1.22MB)
+- Gaelic language plan 2023 to 2028 - Gaelic version (PDF 491KB)

 Equalities team information and contact details

-The Equalities team provide advice, support and guidance in relation to equality matters.
+The equalities team provide advice, support and guidance in relation to equality matters.
 The aim is to improve services and access to services for everyone in Aberdeenshire.
-The team works across the Council and with partners to ensure the Council delivers inclusive services, which meet the needs of our diverse communities.
+The team works across the council and with partners to ensure the council delivers inclusive services, which meet the needs of our diverse communities.
 For more information, or if you have any questions or queries please contact: